suquark/hoplite/microbenchmarks/cluster-config-access-results-only/README.md

 ray attach example.yaml
 ~~~

-Visit the directory with pre-built binaries via `cd ~/efs/hoplite-with-results/`
+Visit the directory with pre-built binaries and results via `cd ~/efs/hoplite-with-results/`

 Remember to take down the cluster using `ray down example.yaml` on the local machine after evaluation.